pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Two Approvals for a PR to be accepted

-For most of the repositories in the TiDB community, we require 2 approvals before the PR is accepted.
-A few repositories require different number of approvals, but 2 approvals is the default setting.
-2 approvals ensures that even after the original PR author's resignation, there is someone familiar with the code and the project still keeps moving.
-And if the author really resigns, the code reviewer is the first person responsible for the code.
+In the TiDB community, most repositories require two approvals before a PR can be accepted.
+A few repositories require a different number of approvals, but two approvals are the default setting.

+Two approvals ensure that even the original PR author resigns, there is still someone who is familiar with the code and can keep the project moving.
+And if the author really resigns, the code reviewer becomes the first person who is responsible for the code.

 ### Never give approval to to the code you don't understand